 In Central Virginia, one of the attractions is that we have 4 distinct seasons.
 We’re lucky that our weather is rarely severe; however we might see an occasional snowfall and very cold temperatures.
 This kind of weather presents special challenges for Charlottesville horse farm owners.

 For many years I had a Charlottesville horse farm, and these are some of my winter preparations.

-Last night I helped my daughter Baily who runs Shadowfax LLC at the Glenmore Equestrian Center do some final preparations to get ready for the cold weather.
 We made sure that there were lights on the spigot in the wash stall and also turned on the lamp aimed at the pipes to the hot water heater in the feed room.
 Next an extra space heater was installed in the bath room and laundry room.
-Finally the water was turned off at the source to the upper barn.

 Then there is the problem of riding and frozen footing.
-Sometimes there is a small window of oportunity in the middle of the day when it has just warmed up enough and the sun has been on the ring for the footing to thaw for a couple of hours so that you can get in a quick ride before it refreezes.
-At Glenmore we are lucky to have a barn that we are able to ride in when the weather is bad or the ring is frozen.
+Sometimes there is a small window of opportunity in the middle of the day when it has just warmed up enough and the sun has been on the ring for the footing to thaw for a couple of hours so that you can get in a quick ride before it refreezes.

-Sunday is the special day in the winter for the horses at Shadowfax.
-On Sunday night all of the horses are treated to a hot bran mash, with cut up apples and carrots.
+Sunday was a special day in the winter for my horses.
+On Sunday night all of the horses were treated to a hot bran mash with carrots and oats.

 You may be comfortable if each horse has its personal stall and it is turned out for only a few hours a day; or you may prefer that your horse lives outdoors with access to a run-in shelter to get out of the worst weather.
 If you are coming to Charlottesville from the north, you may be surprised to find that very few farms have an indoor arena.
 In this area there really are not very many days when you are not able to ride outside.